 - Phase 2A was adopted by the Board of Supervisors on June 21, 2016 and is currently before the Coastal Commission for certification.
 It includes policy modifications to the Coastal Area Plan (CAP) and CZO in seven topic areas: archaeological/paleontological resources, filming, parking, public noticing, signs, tree protection and water efficient landscaping.
 (Case No. PL12-0158)

 - Phase 2B is currently active.
-It includes policy modifications in three topics: Coastal Trail, Wireless Facilities, and Civil and Administrative Penalties.
-These topics are scheduled for public review in August 2016, and the tentative Planning Commission hearing date is October 20, 2016.
+It includes three topics: Coastal Trail, Wireless Facilities, and Civil and Administrative Penalties.
+These topics are scheduled for a Board of Supervisors hearing on December 6th, 2016.
 Click HERE to find out more about upcoming meetings or available public review documents.
 (Case No. PL12-0158)

 - Phase 2C includes one topic, Environmentally Sensitive Habitat Areas, or ESHA.
 Proposed LCP amendments are currently under development, and this topic is tentatively scheduled for public review in early 2017.
 (Case No. PL12-0158)